Yes Tonight Josephine

 "Yes Tonight Josephine" is a 1957 song written by Winfield Scott and Dorothy Goodman, and performed by Johnnie Ray.
 It was a hit single in both the US and UK.

 Chart performance

 Ray's recording was produced by Mitch Miller, and in the US, peaked at number 12 on the Most Played by Jockeys chart.
 Outside the US, "Yes Tonight Josephine" gave Ray his third and final number one hit in the UK.
 The single first entered the UK Singles Chart on 10 May 1957, and peaked at number one for three weeks in June.
-The original record was only available as a 78rpm disc.
+The original record was only available as a 78 rpm disc.
 Altogether, it spent 16 weeks on the chart.